Veterinary Care Assistant

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-Closing date for applications: Midnight on Thursday 31 July 2025
+Closing date for applications: 7 December 2025